 Learn more | Get Aura | Get Experian IdentityWorks |

-As far as compatibility, Aura and Experian IdentityWorks have the same offerings.
-Both can be accessed from any browser on your desktop, and they offer mobile apps for Android and iOS so you can receive identity alerts on the go.
+As for compatibility, Aura and Experian IdentityWorks offer the same features.
+Both can be accessed from any browser on your desktop, and they offer mobile apps for Android and iOS, allowing you to receive identity alerts on the go.
 Aura’s VPN and antivirus also have desktop apps for Windows and macOS.

 However, Aura and Experian IdentityWorks have noticeably different approaches to customer support.

 Aura provides 24/7 customer support.
-It's possible to contact them via live chat, phone, or email.
-It also has online guides to help you with problems or questions about Aura.
+You can contact them via live chat, phone, or email.
+It also features online guides to assist you with any problems or questions about Aura.

 Experian IdentityWorks doesn't provide 24/7 customer support.
-It's a bit more difficult to contact them since it doesn't openly share a phone number on its website.
+It's a bit more difficult to contact them since they don't openly share a phone number on their website.
 Surprisingly, you can get customer support through snail mail, but it's a slow option.
 Finally, you can contact Experian via an online form.
 But it's not clear when you’ll get a response back.

 FAQs